StigHaraldGustavsen/WebUncert/README.md

 poetry shell
 flask --app webuncert/app run
 ```
-# Run it as a docker container
+# Build and run it as a docker container

 create a docker container and run it, and mapping it to port 1000 on the dockerhost machine.
 ```bash